Download a PDF of our Constitution and Bylaws here: PBA Bylaws as approved on October 16, 2025

 Section 1.
 Election of Leadership Team.

-1. The Leadership Team shall be composed of the moderator and vice-moderator of the association; three (3) at-large members from the Executive Board church representatives, elected for three-year terms, one elected each year.
+1. “The Leadership Team shall be composed of the moderator and vice-moderator of the association; three (3) at-large members from the Executive Board church representatives, appointed for terms of up to three (3) years, with eligibility for unlimited reappointment.
 Ex-officio members include the Executive Director and associational Treasurer.
-The moderator shall serve as chair of the Leadership Team.
+The Executive Director, in consultation with the Moderator, shall present a recommended slate of Leadership Team members annually at the September Executive Board meeting.
+The Executive Board may (a) affirm the slate as presented, or (b) require that elections be held at the Annual Meeting.”

 2. In the event that a vacancy is created on the Leadership Team, the Moderator drawing from discussions and recommendations from the Leadership Team may appoint a replacement to fulfill the term of that member until the next Annual Meeting.
 The replacement member must receive a simple majority vote at the Annual Meeting if they are to continue serving out the remainder of the term.